 Discriminators with testKind 'expression'

-When parsing, an attempt to evaluate a discriminator MUST be made even if preceding statements or the parse of the schema component ended in a processing error.
+When parsing, an attempt to evaluate a discriminator MUST be made even if preceding statements or the parse of the schema component ended in a Processing Error.

-This is because a discriminator's expression could evaluate to true thereby resolving a point of uncertainty even if the complete parsing of the construct ultimately caused a processing error.
+This is because a discriminator's expression could evaluate to true thereby resolving a point of uncertainty even if the complete parsing of the construct ultimately caused a Processing Error.

 Such discriminator evaluation has access to the DFDL Infoset of the attempted parse as it existed immediately before detecting the parse failure.
-Attempts to reference parts of the DFDL Infoset that do not exist are processing errors.
+Attempts to reference parts of the DFDL Infoset that do not exist are Processing Errors.

 Elements and setVariable

 The resolved set of dfdl:setVariable statements for an element are executed after the parsing of the element.
 This contrasts with the resolved set of dfdl:setVariable statements for a group which are executed before the parsing of the group.
+(Note that dfdl:setVariable is only allowed on elements of simple type per Section 7.7.3.)

 For elements, this implies that these variables are set after the evaluation of expressions corresponding to any computed DFDL properties for that element, and so the variables may not be referenced from expressions that compute these DFDL properties.